 TGbe editor: Please revise the text below Table 9-429 (Operational subelement IDs for WNM Sleep Mode parameters) as follows

-The MLO GTK subelement contains the GTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
+The MLO GTK subelement contains the GTK for the AP identified by the AP ID subfield carried in the subelement.
 The format of the MLO GTK subelement is shown in Figure 9-941a (WNM Sleep Mode MLO GTK subelement format).

 TGbe editor: Please revise the text below Figure 9-941b (Link Info field format) as follows

-The Link ID subfield identifies the link of the AP MLD.
+The AP ID subfield identifies the AP of the AP MLD.

 The Key Info, Key Length, and RSC fields are as defined for GTK subelement.

-The Key field is the GTK being distributed for the AP operating on the link identified by the Link ID subfield.
+The Key field is the GTK being distributed for the AP identified by the AP ID subfield.

-The MLO IGTK subelement contains the IGTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
+The MLO IGTK subelement contains the IGTK for the AP identified by the AP ID subfield carried in the subelement.
 The format of the MLO IGTK subelement is shown in Figure 9-941c (WNM Sleep Mode MLO IGTK subelement format).

 TGbe editor: Please revise the text on page 133, lines 41-47 as follows

-The Key field is the IGTK being distributed for the AP operating on the link identified by the Link ID subfield.
+The Key field is the IGTK being distributed for the AP identified by the AP ID subfield.

-The MLO BIGTK subelement contains the BIGTK for the AP operating on the link identified by the Link ID subfield carried in the subelement.
+The MLO BIGTK subelement contains the BIGTK for the AP identified by the AP ID subfield carried in the subelement.
 The format of the MLO BIGTK subelement is shown in Figure 9-941d (WNM Sleep Mode MLO BIGTK subelement format).

 TGbe editor: Please revise the text on page 133, lines 64-65 as follows

-The Key field is the BIGTK being distributed for the AP operating on the link identified by the Link ID subfield.
+The Key field is the BIGTK being distributed for the AP identified by the AP ID subfield.

 NOTE 3-There might be multiple MLO GTK, multiple MLO IGTK, and multiple MLO BIGTK subelements if a group rekeying is in process for one or more links when the non-AP MLD wakes up from WNM sleep mode.
-The Subelement ID field and Link ID subfield identifies the key type and the link to which the key(s) apply.
+The Subelement ID field and AP ID subfield identifies the key type and the link to which the key(s) apply.

 12.7.2 EAPOL-Key frames